Artillex-Studios/Documentation/Writerside/topics/Item-Builder.md

         }
 ```
 * SNBT is the best format to use for complex (custom) items, it can store all nbt that minecraft supports, however, it is much more complicated than our item builder.
+* You can use /axapi snbt while holding an item to get its SNBT.
+Click on the chat messages to copy it.